Shaving and sensitive skin are not exactly two things that go hand in hand.

-Same applies with shaving creams, especially if you have sensitive skin, and stand a risk of getting razor bumps, this will make things worse.
+The same applies to shaving creams, especially if you have sensitive skin, and stand a risk of getting razor bumps – as this will make things worse.

 To that end, we have packed out our list with shave creams that take advantage of a shopping list of natural oils such as coconut oil, extracts, and essences.

 We have everything here from good old Aloe (more on that in a minute) to left field stuff like oatmeal.